castle-engine/castle-engine/doc/miscellaneous_notes/avoid_renaming_node_names_at_import.md

     In light of the above argumentation, for now we just "live with this problem".
 It's more important to have a good Pascal API to access stuff, that allows to use in CGE the same names as you set in Blender (and if you make non-unique names, you can deal with them by searching for name+type, or of course by correcting the input model to have unique names).

     Adding prefixes/suffixes wasn't a satisfactory solution, since users didn't know about these prefixes/suffixes (and for users, the order in which we added `_2`, `_3`... was also unclear).
 Even adding them only at saving was problematic -- because then "load glTF" resulted in different in-memory graph than "load glTF, save to X3D, load X3D".

+## We still "invent" names if none provided on input

+Note that above doesn't change the fact we _may invent a name, when it is necessary, and input didn't have any name_.

+E.g.

+- glTF meshes are sometimes unnamed,

+- and glTF primitives are always unnamed (they are just part of a mesh, can be referred to by mesh + primitive index).

+But we need names for them, to name relevant interpolator nodes and be able to save them.
+So we make sure that each mesh has a name (if not given, we use names like `Mesh0`, `Mesh1` etc.).
+And each primitive has a name, like `Mesh0_Primitive0`, `Mesh0_Primitive1` or `MyMeshName_Primitive0`, `MyMeshName_Primitive1`.